-Nicki Minaj Shares Photo With Nas After Split From Meek Mill, Are They Dating?
+Nicki Minaj Shares Photo With Nas After Split From Meek Mill — Are They Dating?

 “They were fighting on and off for a little while about a few topics that upset Nicki.
 They had a bigger fight and then called it quits.”

-All eyes will be on Nicki and Nas moving forward to see if these two are really going to become an item or if this was just the case of some casual, friendly flirting.
+All eyes will be on Nicki and Nas moving forward to see if these two are really going to become an item or if this was just a case of some casual, friendly flirting.

-Nicki Minaj reportedly retweeted a screenshot of a hashtag for her and Nas trending on Twitter, with the caption “Y’all so d**n silly” and a laugh-crying emoji face, according to radio.com.
+Nicki Minaj reportedly retweeted a screenshot of a hashtag for her and Nas trending on Twitter, with the caption “Y’all so d**n silly” and a laugh-crying emoji face, according to Radio.com.

 Nicki confirmed that she was single back in January, saying that she planned to focus on working on new music for her fans.